 11 “Then he said to me, “Son of man, these bones are the whole house of Israel.
 Behold, they say, ‘Our bones are dried up, and our hope is lost; we are indeed cut off.’
 12 Therefore prophesy, and say to them, ‘Thus says the Lord God: Behold, I will open your graves and raise you from your graves, O my people.
 And I will bring you into the land of Israel.
 13 And you shall know that I am the Lord, when I open your graves, and raise you from your graves, O my people.
 14 And I will put my Spirit within you, and you shall live, and I will place you in your own land.
 Then you shall know that I am the Lord; I have spoken, and I will do it, declares the Lord.”’
 I Will Be Their God; They Shall Be My People.
-15 “The word of the Lord came to me: 16 “Son of man, take a stick[d]and write on it,”
+15 “The word of the Lord came to me: 16 “Son of man, take a stick and write on it,”

 As she read the words, I took the three sticks that had been made for the event and held them to where the words could be seen “Native American’, “African American”, and “White People” on each one.
 She continued to read.